The Python MQbtT library¶

 - Parameters:

-blocking – Whether to block until a reply is received.
+blocking – Whether to block until the queue becomes not empty.

 Receive a share from the miner.